Vibhor2003/Development_assignment/README.md

 I used google firebase for storing data and used pyrebase(a simple python wrapper for firebase API)

 # Installation of Pyrebase
 pip install pyrebase

+more details about pyrebase can be found here - https://github.com/thisbejim/Pyrebase

 # Note
+It use firebase for storing data so, during adding new account it may reject to register because of name or password is short

 I didn,t try bonus tasks because I wanted to do all 4 assignments